felipejsborges/gostack_bootcamp_challenges/README.md

 [09 - Database relationships in Node.js](/tree/master/09_database_relationships)

-- The first challenge was create a personal schedule for the bootcamp.
+Ps.: The first challenge was create a personal schedule for the bootcamp.
 There's only technical content here.

 by Felipe Borges<br>
 [Linkedin](https://www.linkedin.com/in/felipejsborges) | [GitHub](https://github.com/felipejsborges)